Leap13/kemet-classic/readme.txt

 code integrated so search engines will love your site.
-It’s also compatible with WooCommerce and with all modern page builders like: Elementor Page builder, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. It’s also RTL ready, translation ready and Fully responsive.
+It’s also compatible with WooCommerce and with all modern page builders like: Elementor Page builder, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. It’s also RTL ready, WPML compatible, translation ready and Fully responsive.
 Kemet is currently in it’s early stage of development and we are updating it on weekly bases with new options and customization features.
 Kemet WordPress Theme is Developed, Supported and Maintained by: Leap13.